-Aurelio Ramos – TBD
+Aurelio Ramos – January 24th during WIN block.

 ( Bio from the Together Festival) Aurelio Ramos is a Boston Based producer, DJ, audio engineer and tech artist.
 Formally trained in Puerto Rico as a Computer Engineer, his technical contributions cover a wide gamut, from Digital Signal Processing to a large scale interactive art installation, Video Bleep, featured in Boston Common’s First Night as well as Burning Man.
 Holder of 9 audio patents (and growing) Aurelio has a deep love for building things, learning, teaching, and sharing.
 With contributions in desktop music production such as iZotope’s Ozone, Sonar and Z3TA, his love